-“Some cars come here, but normally we travel out to the local dealer.
+“Some cars come here but normally we travel out to the local dealer.
 For example, we’ve just been to Norway to carry out a three-year service and next month we’re doing a service for a car in Germany and preparing it for its TÜV check.

 As the man who keeps LFAs across Europe running in perfect condition, what does Peter, who has worked as a race engineer and mechanic for more than 30 years, think of it?

 “I think it’s a fantastic car to drive.
 The power is incredible, the handling is incredible and you can drive it every day, which is not possible with some other supercars.
-You have to remember is that the tyres need a little temperature on cold days, and you also need to bear in mind just how much power it has, particularly when cornering – I know how to handle powerful cars but the LFA really is incredible!”
+You have to remember that the tyres need a little temperature on cold days, and you also need to bear in mind just how much power it has, particularly when cornering – I know how to handle powerful cars but the LFA really is incredible!”

-After four days’ meticulous work at the hands of Peter and his team, the Lexus UK LFA is now back from Germany, ready to add to the 6,599-mile total on its odometer for another hard-working, high-revving year.
+After four days’ meticulous work at the hands of Peter and his team, the Lexus UK LFA is ready to add miles to its odometer for another hard-working, high-revving year.
 The Lexus team always has a string of public appearances planned for the car, so stay tuned and you could soon meet the legend!